Our Actions and Goals

 The Community Outreach Commission of the Arts and Science Undergraduate Society (ASUS) plays a major role in helping students from their faculty connect with community organizations looking for help and make meaningful contributions to the community.
 More than 300 students volunteer with the commission each year to run fundraising initiatives for local organizations, support food insecurity programs, and assist groups focused on youth mentorship, health and wellness, and animal welfare.

 Located in downtown Kingston, is a professional, multifaceted law clinic that offers local residents free legal services provided by Queen's Law students.
-To date, 189 students have offered pro bono services to 1,590 community members.
+To date, more than 1,500 community members have received pro bono services.

 Global reach